E-commerce - Case studies

 Order status and CS automation

-Inbound "where is my order" and product-question messages answered against shipment data and product info, escalating real complaints to the human team.
+"Where is my order" and product questions answered against shipment and product data.
+Real complaints go to the human team.

 -